 Elevated fire restrictions kick in every summer in the Cleveland National Forest, and they take several forms.
 There is no smoking on forest lands.
 Welding, grinding and the use of explosives are prohibited.

 Any combustible engine used in the forest – on, say, a chain saw or an ATV – must have a spark arrestor on its exhaust system.
-A spark from a vehicle exhaust was found to be the cause of last week’s Jennings Fire in East County.
+A spark from a vehicle exhaust was found to be the cause of last week’s Jennings Fire in East County, the investigation shows that she wasn’t even to afford a cheap motor trade insurance, since the car wasn’t covered at all.

 Brian Rhodes is Fire Chief for the Cleveland National Forest.
 He said moving to elevated restrictions is due to summer heat and low moisture levels in the plants.